 When it comes to decorating the dinner table, Bulgarians, Croatians, Poles and Lithuanians traditionally put straw under the tablecloth.
 This is a custom which is said to bring good crops for the following year.

 On a more cheerful note, the British have a firecracker ready for each guest joining the table.

-What do people eat for desert on Christmas?
+What do people eat for dessert on Christmas?

 Most of us enjoy eating tangerines, dried fruit, nuts, cookies and gingerbread at Christmas time.
-There are however, several traditional deserts:
+There are,

 - Armenians eat rojik sweet soujuk

 - Croatians love nibbling on the traditional krafne and fritule, which are small jelly doughnuts with different fillings)